-India says too early to predict sanctions impact on Iran imports
+Indian oil minister says too early to predict sanctions impact on Iran imports

 “This kind of geopolitical (tension) affects both consuming and producing countries.
 We have to live with the reality of the present geopolitics,” Pradhan said.

-The oil minister added that there was a consensus between Saudi state oil giant Aramco, the Abu Dhabi National Oil Company ADNOC and Indian companies to firm a joint venture.
+The oil minister added that there was a consensus between Saudi state oil giant Aramco, the Abu Dhabi National Oil Company ADNOC and Indian companies to firm a joint venture for India’s Ratnagiri oil refinery.

+The planned $44 billion facility in western India will be one of the largest refining and petrochemical complexes in the world at 1.2 million barrels per day.

+Saudi Aramco in April signed a deal with India for a 50 percent stake in the project.
+Aramco may introduce at a later stage a strategic partner to share its 50 percent stake.

 ADNOC wants to expand its downstream portfolio in markets where demand for oil is still growing, such as China and India, securing a new outlet for its crude.

-A source said last month that the opportunities ADNOC could be looking at included a refinery and petrochemical project in India, for which Aramco signed an initial agreement on Wednesday with a consortium of Indian state refiners.

-Reporting by Rania El Gamal; Writing by Noah Browning; Editing by Alexander Smith
+Reporting by Rania El Gamal; Writing by Noah Browning; Editing by Alexander Smith and Peter Graff